 I hear that there was a near biblical deluge yesterday and it looks like there is plenty of rain ahead back at the Welsh hovel.
 And I have a couple of assistants going in to water both the garden and the big lawn so I hope I shall return to something in good shape.
 As long promised, here is what I have turned the jungle into.
 The project is far from finished but its no longer a jungle.

-Much to my great suprise, all 12 of the tomato seeds I planted with Joshua in small pots have taken.
-And thus two days ago I worked late into the night on a small extra patch of what was once the jungle, bringing it into life as a tomato bed.
-With the ten plants I was given by a friend on the assumption that me seeds would fail, I hope to be drowning in tomatoes by the autumn.
+Much to my surprise, all 12 tomato seeds have taken.
+Thus, I worked late into the night on a small patch of the jungle, bringing it into life as a tomato bed.
+In addition to the ten plants I was given by a friend, I hope to be drowning in tomatoes by autumn.
 We shall see.
-It was about nine when I finished and I leant on my rake pondering the last roped off patch I needed to prepare.
+It was about nine when I finished.
+I leant on my rake, pondering the last roped-off patc

 At the hovel, we are working our way through the last of the winter cabbages.
 The last four sit waiting to be picked.
 But now we are onto the 2022 harvest, we have already enjoyed the first crops planted this year, proving one of my doubters wrong!

 Having parted company with the chap who managed the garden I am now in sole charge and I know that I shall make blundering errors and will just have to learn from my own mistakes.
 In fact, as a kind reader pointed out, I made one with my early radish planting, something I have started to correct today.

 580 days ago

 Last night, the remaining squashes stored from the Autumn went into a stew.
 Today at lunchtime we ate the last of the winter potatoes seasoned with almost the last of my dried herbs, some rather miniscule sprouts from the winter crop and a small cauliflower from the same vintage,all of which you can see below.
 The last of my stored apples were used to make an apple sauce for a joint of pork.